dperrymorrow/re-bars/docs/_src/md/application.md

 # A ReBars Application

-A ReBars application is a collection of components rendered to a DOM element.
-You can have more than one app on a page if you desire.
+A ReBars application is a Handlebars template rendered to a specified DOM element.
+You can event have more than one app on a page if you desire.

 ## Getting Started